cephalopea/AverageJoe/joebrains/README.md

 # joebrains

-Work-in-progress code for an autocompleting Reddit bot, using Python/PRAW and Clojure.
+Work-in-progress code for the brains of an autocompleting Reddit bot in Clojure.

 ## Installation